-VIRGINIA BEACH, Va. - Two people who were charged with animal fighting after an investigation in Virginia Beach last year had their charges certified to a grand jury on May 24, 2019.
+VIRGINIA BEACH, Va. - Two people who were charged with animal fighting after an investigation in Virginia Beach in 2018 had their charges certified to a grand jury on May 24, 2019.

 On July 23, 2018, Animal Control Officers and Police responded to the 500 block of Dam Neck Road as part of an ongoing animal cruelty investigation, officials said.

 They said more than 200 chickens were removed from the property and released to Animal Control by the owner.

 "We found evidence that supports animal fighting charges and the animal fighting code actually covers a wide variety elements," said Meghan Conti, a supervisor with Virginia Beach Animal Control.
 "It’s not just fighting animals.
 It can be owning the animals, participating in fighting, raising, selling or bartering."